jpdigital/owlapi-simplex/README.md

 # owlapi-simplex

-The [OWL API](http://owlcs.github.io/owlapi/) the de facto standard way for working with OWL ontologies.
+The [OWL API](http://owlcs.github.io/owlapi/) is the de facto standard way for working with OWL ontologies.
 If used in software projects using the OWL API often requires a lot a boiler plate code.
 This project provides